 As above, Plex MKV playback issue has been asked frequently, but there are still many people feel confused about it.
-Follow this article to find out why MKV playback fails on Plex and how to play MKV via Plex without transcoding.
+Can Plex play MKV?
+How to solve Plex MKV playback errors?
+Discover the anwsers and a hassle-free method to play MKV files on Plex by reading this article.

-- Video encoding: H.264, hevc (H.265), mpeg4, msmpeg4v2, msmpeg4v3, vc1, vp9, wmv3
+- Video codecs: H.264, hevc (H.265), mpeg4, msmpeg4v2, msmpeg4v3, vc1, vp9, wmv3

-- Audio encoding: aac, ac3, alac, e-ac3,flac, mp3
+- Audio codecs: aac, ac3, alac, e-ac3,flac, mp3

 - Your MKV is packed with soft subtitle streams.